 This paper used renewable energy as a metric of environmental quality to examine the impact of employment, regulatory quality and urbanization on environmental quality in sub-Saharan Africa.
 To achieve this objective, a sample of 45 sub-Saharan African countries spanning the period of 2008 to 2021 was used.
 System GMM was utilized as the estimation technique.
 The result shows that increase in economic growth reduces environmental quality while higher regulatory quality improves environmental quality in sub-Saharan Africa.
-Furthermore, the elasticity of employment suggests that increased employment of labour creates more environmental quality.
+Furthermore, the elasticity of employment suggests that increased employment of labour creates more environmental problem while an increase in urbanization increases environmental quality.
 Thus, policymakers in the region should encourage the development of renewable energy by providing incentives that encourage private investment and policies that promote private sector employment to complement government employment.